Accordous/bb-client/README.md

 # Banco do Brasil API Integration for Laravel

 A Laravel package for integrating with Banco do Brasil's API services, focusing on "Boleto de Cobrança" registration.
+This package now uses **Spatie Laravel Data** for modern, type-safe data handling with PHP 8 attributes.

 ## Installation